2010 Major League Baseball postseason: (AL3) Texas Rangers vs. (NL2) San Francisco Giants

-The Giants defeated the Rangers in five games to win their first World Series title since 1954, ending the Curse of Coogan's Bluff.
+The Giants defeated the Rangers in five games to win their first World Series title since 1954, when the team was still based in New York City, marking the end of the Curse of Coogan's Bluff.

 Game 1 was a massive back-and-forth slugfest that was won by the Giants as they chased Cliff Lee from the mound.
 In Game 2, Matt Cain pitched seven innings of shutout ball as the Giants blew out the Rangers to take a 2–0 series lead headed to Arlington.
 In Game 3, a three-run homer by Mitch Moreland gave the Rangers a lead they wouldn’t relinquish as they won their first World Series game by a 4-2 score.
 In Game 4, Madison Bumgarner won his first World Series game with eight innings of shutout ball as the Giants shutout the Rangers to take a 3–1 series lead.
 Bumgarner became the fifth-youngest pitcher to start a World Series game, and was the fourth-youngest to win one.
 In Game 5, Tim Lincecum pitched eight solid innings, Édgar Rentería gave the Giants a lead they wouldn’t let go of with a three-run homer in the top of the seventh, and Brian Wilson earned his sixth postseason save as the Giants prevailed to end their championship drought.

 This was the first championship won by a team from the San Francisco Bay Area since 1995, when the San Francisco 49ers won Super Bowl XXIX.
 It was also the first World Series title for the Bay Area since 1989, which was won by the Oakland Athletics, who swept the Giants that year.
-The victory marked the start of a dynasty for the Giants, as they would win the World Series again in 2012 against the Detroit Tigers in a sweep, and in 2014 against the Kansas City Royals in seven games.
+The victory marked the start of a dynasty of three championships in five years for the Giants.
+They returned to the World Series two years later, and swept the Detroit Tigers for the second championship of the dynasty.

 The Rangers would return to the World Series the next year, but fell to the St. Louis Cardinals in seven games after being a strike away from the championship twice in Game 6.
 They would eventually win the championship in 2023 over the Arizona Diamondbacks in five games.